James5979/Minimal-Conky-Rings/README.md

 Now you can launch Conky normally by typing 'conky &' into your terminal window.

-Due to the rings.lua script, if you need to restart Conky, it should be done the following way:
+Due to the rings.lua script, if you need to restart Conky it should be done the following way:

         killall conky; conky &